orcfax/datum-demo/README.md

 # Orcfax Datum Demo

-Demonstration how to read an Orcfax Datum using PyCardano.
-The example reads an on-chain Datum via [Ogmios][ogmios-1] and logs various details about the Datum as it goes.
+This repo contains a demonstration Python script (`read_datum.py`) that will read an on-chain Orcfax Datum using PyCardano.

+This example reads an on-chain Datum via our PreProd Testnet [Ogmios][ogmios-1] server.
+It converts the Cardano transaction's CBOR serialization to human and machine-readable JSON and then logs various details about the Datum as it goes.

-Will work out of the box, and connects to Orcfax preprod smart contract address.
+This script will work out of the box using the Developer Install instructions below.
+It connects to the Orcfax Preprod smart contract address for our `ADA-USD|USD-ADA` feed.

 [ogmios-1]: https://ogmios.dev/

 ## Example output

-The output can be worked on as necessary.
-It currently looks as follows.
+PyCardano makes it easy to tweak the configuration in [`read_datum.py`](read_datum.py) to experiment with your own outputs and give you ideas on how to incorporate our decentralized oracle price feed data in your own dApps.

+The current version of this script outputs as follows:

 <!-- markdownlint-disable-line-length MD013 -->
 ```text